transistorfet/molten/README.md

 ```

 ### Records
 Records are like tuples but with named fields.
-Created a record uses the
+Record literals use the
 equals sign ("=") to assign a value to a field.
 Specifying a record type
 uses a colon (":") to separate the field name from the type.
 ```